clover-eric/anx-calibre-manager/README.md

     ```

 3. Access the application at `http://localhost:5000`.
 The built-in Calibre server will be available at `http://localhost:8080`.
-    - **Note**: The `/library` directory is your Calibre library folder.
+    - **Note**: The `/Calibre Library` directory is your Calibre library folder.
 It will contain `metadata.db` (the Calibre database), book files, and cover images.
 This is where all your ebooks are stored and managed by the built-in Calibre server.
     - **Note**: Change the default username (`admin`) and password (`password`) for security.

 #### Standard Version